hosung03/NoteAndroidApp/README.md

 ## Features

-This is a personal prject for implementing a note Android app. with image or photo
+This is a personal project for implementing a note Android app. with a photo and location information

-- Note List
+- Note List with Add / Edit (Delete)
-- Note attached a Photo from Gallay or Camera
+- Add a Photo from Gallay or Camera to a Note
-- Note attached Location Information
+- Add Location Information to a Note

 ## Screenshot